RedMoonStudios/cryptd-slave/README.md

  * `-u` or `--url=URL`

-   The URL where your application handles requests from the the application residing on the masters end.
+   The URL where your application handles requests from the the application residing on the master's end.

-If you don't want the slave server to fork and run in background, you can use the `-f` (foreground) flag.
+If you don't want the slave server to fork and run in the background, you can use the `-f` (foreground) flag.

 To override the instance value of the slave, just provide the new value without a specific flag.